loading...

 Many of the climbs inside the park are higher-difficulty, so be sure to check the recommended skill level before you head out.

-For those who are a little wary about breaking into rock climbing, consider trying rappelling, instead.
+For those who are a little wary about breaking into rock climbing, consider rappelling instead.
+It’s all the fun of the descent—without the long climb!

+Looking to simplify the experience?
 Grab a guide to take care of all the prep work, research, and gear rental.
-Then, all you have to do is climb!
+Then, all you have to do is sign and climb!

 10. Biking

-There is only one trail available for biking inside Zion National Park, and that’s the Pa’rus trail.
+There is only one trail available for biking inside Zion National Park, and that’s the Pa’rus Trail.

 This is a paved riverside trail located just past the visitor center and is just shy of 2 miles each way.